Menu

 The protection of your child is of paramount importance.
 ALL of our staff are trained annually on ways to safeguard children and the avenues that can be used to peruse if concerns are raised.
 Regular training throughout the year goes on where needed.

-We have up to date and accurate record keeping (CPoms) and believe that good communication between parents and school is key to ensuring your child has a happy time whilst they are at Grindleton Church of England Primary school.
+We have up to date and accurate record keeping (CPOMS) and believe that good communication between parents and school is key to ensuring your child has a happy time whilst they are at Grindleton Church of England Primary School.

 If you need to discuss anything please ring the school on 01200 441257.